top of page

 The 2022-2023 season marked the 21st year that Chorale Midwest sang under Director of Chorale Activities, Bradley T Barrett.
 With many longstanding members, the choir has developed a synergy that enables them to perform inspirational and innovative concert programs at the highest artistic level.
 Chorale Midwest continues to grow in popularity and has become a vibrant part of the community.

 After an unexpected hiatus due to the COVID-19 pandemic, our 25th Anniversary landmark season marked another moment.
-For the first time in its history, Chorale Midwest performed two commissioned works: a new arrangement by Matthew Culloton that was debuted at our Christmas Concert, Dec.
+For the first time in its history, Chorale Midwest performed two commissioned works: a new arrangement by Matthew Culloton that debuted at our Christmas Concert, on Dec.
 11, 2021; and a new choral work by Elaine Hagenberg for SATB choir, piano, and strings which debuted at the Spring Concert, April 2, 2022.
 Ms. Hagenberg’s choral work, Illuminare, is the piece Chorale Midwest performed the work along with other choirs at Carnegie Hall in New York City on March 13, 2023.

 rehearsals - 1_edited.jpg